ACCIDDA/RespiLens-staging/scripts/README.md

 #### Overview

 `external_to_projections.py` is the command-line entry point for converting Hubverse exports into RespiLens projections JSON files.
-It pulls raw forecast, target, and location metadata files; validates the inputs; runs the appropriate processor (`processors.flusight`, `processors.rsv`, or `processors.covid`); validates the JSON outputs; and writes a single JSON file per location (plus metadata) using `helper.save_json_file`.
+It pulls raw forecast, target, and location metadata files; validates the inputs; runs the appropriate processor (`processors.flusight`, `processors.rsv_forecast_hub`, or `processors.covid19_forecast_hub`); validates the JSON outputs; and writes a single JSON file per location (plus metadata) using `helper.save_json_file`.

 Internally it relies on `external_data.py` to load and validate the incoming files, and on `hub_dataset_processor.HubDataProcessorBase` for the shared processing workflow.
 Intermediate DataFrames are retained on each processor instance under the `intermediate_dataframes` attribute for optional downstream use.